Isoparametric functions on exotic spheres: Applications and examples

 At last, we will investigate the existence of isoparametric functions on Eells-Kuiper projective planes.
-Recall that a closed manifold is called an Eells-Kuiper projective plane if it admits a Morse function with three critical points.
+Recall that a closed manifold is called an \emph{Eells-Kuiper projective plane} if it admits a Morse function with three critical points.
 Eells-Kuiper [EK1] obtained many remarkable results on such manifolds.
 For instance, they showed that the integral cohomology ring of an Eells-Kuiper projective plane $M$ is isomorphic to that of the real, complex, quaternionic or Cayley projective plane.
 Consequently, the dimension of $M$ must be equal to $2,4,8$, or $16$.
 Moreover, for $m\in\{1, 4, 8\}$, an Eells-Kuiper projective plane $M^{2m}$ is diffeomorphic to $D(\xi)\sqcup_{\varphi} D^{2m}$ for some diffeomorphism $\varphi:S(\xi)=\partial D(\xi)\rightarrow S^{2m-1}$, where $D(\xi)$ and $S(\xi)$ are the associated disc bundle and sphere bundle for certain vector bundle of rank $m$ over $S^{m}$.
-It follows that on every Eells-Kuiper projective plane we can construct a Morse-Bott function whose critical set has two components, a point and $S^m$.
-Therefore, by Theorem \ref{Main}, we get the following result. \begin{prop} For $m=4$ or $8$, each Eells-Kuiper projective plane $M^{2m}$ admits a metric and an isoparametric function so that, one component of the focal set is a single point and the other is diffeomorphic to $S^m$. \end{prop}

-\begin{rem} On the projective planes $CP^2$, $HP^2$ and $CaP^2$ with Fubini-Study metrics, there are isoparametric functions so that the focal sets have two components, a single point, and $S^2$, $S^4$ and $S^8$, respectively.
+It follows that on every Eells-Kuiper projective plane $M^{2m}$($m\neq 2$) we can construct a Morse-Bott function whose critical set has two components, a point and $S^m$.
+Therefore, by Theorem \ref{Main}, we get the following result. \begin{prop} For $m=4$ or $8$, each Eells-Kuiper projective plane $M^{2m}$ admits a metric and an isoparametric function so that, one component of the focal set is a single point and the other is diffeomorphic to $S^m$. \end{prop} \begin{rem} For $m=2$, due to the possible existence of exotic homotopy 4-sphere, we cannot obtain the similar existence results for this case. \end{rem} \begin{rem} On the projective planes $CP^2$, $HP^2$ and $CaP^2$ with Fubini-Study metrics, there are isoparametric functions so that the focal sets have two components, a single point, and $S^2$, $S^4$ and $S^8$, respectively.
 In fact, these isoparametric foliations are all homogeneous.
 For $CP^2$ and $HP^2$, one uses the Hopf fibrations to derive the desired conclusion.
 As for $CaP^2$, one uses the cohomogenity one action of $\mathrm{Spin(9)}$ on $F_4/\mathrm{Spin(9)}$ which is isometric to $CaP^2$. \end{rem}